Becoming an Irish citizen through naturalisation

 You must be ‘of good character’.
 There is no exhaustive legal definition of what ‘good character’ means.

 The Garda Síochána (Ireland's national police) provides a report about your background.
-As part of this, the Minister receives information about:
+As part of this, the Minister receives information about the following:

 - Your criminal record